Frequently asked questions

 What is a GS1 Digital Link?

+A GS1 Digital Link is a standard format that translates a physical barcode scan into a standard web URL.
 Instead of separate labels for QR codes, recycling details, and brand marketing, a single GS1 Digital Link QR code (e.g., https://domain/01/GTIN/21/Serial) is printed.
 When scanned by a consumer or auditor, the resolver gateway redirects the request to the rich digital product passport HTML page or serves structured JSON-LD data to API integrations.

 How does the uploader CSV bulk ingester work?

+OpenDPP provides pre-formatted compliance CSV spreadsheets for the major ESPR sectors (Textiles, Batteries, and Electronics).
 Compliance managers download the spreadsheet, populate it with their raw product and material attributes, and upload it via the Client Console dashboard.
-The server-side ingestion engine parses the CSV in real-time, executing strict legislative checks (validating fiber ratios, positive capacity ratings, ISO country formats), and instantly generates signed, compliant passports.
+The server-side ingestion engine parses the CSV in real-time, executing strict validation checks (fiber ratios, positive capacity ratings, ISO country formats), and instantly generates signed passports from rows that pass.

 How does the self-service Stripe onboarding work?

+Brands register their corporate name, registry IDs (EORI or National business ID), and choose a self-service tier (Micro, Starter, Growth, or Scale; Enterprise is contact-sales).
 Upon submitting, the system redirects to our integrated Stripe billing checkout.
 Successful payments trigger automated Stripe webhooks that provision their dedicated database tenant space, generate active eIDAS prime256v1 key pairs, and seed their initial scoped API keys.

 Is OpenDPP open source or a proprietary enterprise service?